wkrea/git-cop/README.md

     Necessary to fix due to a bug detected in production.
 The included implentation fixes the bug and provides the missing spec to ensure this doesn't happen again.

-### Commit Body Present
+### Commit Body Presence

 | Enabled |  Defaults  |
 |---------|------------|
 | false   | minimum: 1 |

-Checks that there is at least 1 (or more when changing the default) non empty lines in the commit body.
-A line with only empty characters (whitespace, carriage returns, etc.) is also considered to be empty.
+Ensures a minimum number of lines are present within the commit body.
+Lines with empty characters (i.e. whitespace, carriage returns, etc.) are considered to be empty.

 ### Commit Subject Length